khaled-alshamaa/ar-php/README.md

 require 'vendor/autoload.php';
 ```

+Also make sure that the `calendar` php extension is enabled in your `php.ini` by uncommenting its line.

 ### Download and Install (Manually)

 Download the [latest release](https://github.com/khaled-alshamaa/ar-php/releases/latest) of Ar-PHP library and extract it into the directory where it will be used.